apache/predictionio/docs/manual/engines/itemrank/index.md

 ![Item Ranking Score Prediction](/images/engine-itemrec-prediction.png)

-In this batch-mode process, the engine predicts a preference score for the queried items.
+In this batch-mode process, the engine predicts preference scores for the queried items.
 The scores are computed by the deployed algorithm in the engine.

 ## Step 2: Rank the Query Items